kenji-ks/kenji-ks.github.io/essays/UIFrameworks.md

 ## Still Struggling

 My first assignment with Bootstrap 5 was easy enough.
 After completing the Bootstrap 5 Hello World assignment, creating the navbar was pretty simple.
 While it was a little confusing seeing all the different classes and names for the classes, I immediately understood that this would have been much more difficult using HTML and CSS.
-It was a massive struggle, though, and getting used to the different components of Bootstrap5 felt just like when I was initially learning HTML and CSS.
+It was a massive struggle for later assignments, though, and getting used to the different components of Bootstrap5 felt just like when I was initially learning HTML and CSS.
 It took a ton of time and practice until I got a decent understanding of it.
 It was an extremely difficult and painful learning process, but it was very rewarding overall for what I can do with my new knowledge of Bootstrap 5.

 ## The Good and the Bad